amilineniraghu/socialapp/README.md

 Installation:
 ----------------
 1) Download zip file from github and extract it.
 Rename the folder as socialapp.
+2) Import the sql, "socialapp.sql" located in socialapp folder mentioned in previous step into mysql database.
-2) download Wamp server and install it in its default directory.
+3) download Wamp server and install it in its default directory.
-3) copy paste the "socialapp" folder into directory of C:/wamp64/www and launch URL http://localhost/socialapp/public/login.php
+4) copy paste the "socialapp" folder into directory of C:/wamp64/www and launch URL http://localhost/socialapp/public/login.php